jeronimo13/react-tetris/README.md

 I could handle myself and added a couple of dependencies to support graphql request to store data, cookie management and material ui for nice buttons.

 Features:
-- keyboard support as well as on screen buttons
+- keyboard support as well as on-screen buttons
 - responsive, mobile and desktop ready
 - save your score and compete with others

+Todo:
+- Main container must be split into different components
+- new tiles should appear with diferrent rotations

 PRs are welcomed.